llafuente/language-spec/spec/language/types/structured.md

 *Semantics*

-Initialize an object using something very similar to C/Javascript/JSON.
+Initialize an `struct` by setting it's fields instead of using the constructors (syntax similar to C/Javascript/JSON).

 *Constraints*

-* Only fields can be used.
+1. Only fields can be used or a semantic-error shall raise:

+> Cannot find '?' as field of type '?'

-* Constructor resolution has the same resolution algorithm as function call with named parameters against all constructors.
+2. Constructor resolution has the same resolution algorithm as function call with named parameters against all constructors.

 If a valid constructor can't be not found a semantic-error shall raise

 > No constructor match given initializer

-> Found '?' constructor

-> expected: new(?, ?, ?)
+> expected 'N': new(?, ?, ?)

 > Found:    new(?, ?, ?)